The national curriculum identifies three main aims in the primary phase:

 Home Learning

 Children from Year 1 upwards are set a weekly maths task on MyMaths linked to learning that children have done in class that week.
-Maths competencies are sent home when appropriate to support children with developing their fluency.
-Pupils from Year 2 upwards are encouraged to practise their times table knowledge using TimesTable Rockstars.
+All pupils from Year 1 upwards also have access to Numbots and TimesTable Rockstars.
+Children regularly use these in school and are encouraged to use them at home to practise their number knowledge, addition and subtraction and times table knowledge.